blemis/lima-docker/README.md

 9) version - will display the version info
 10) shell  - will launch bash shell in DOCKER VM $CONTEXT
 11) help   - will display help
+## Aliases

+add to your .bashrc, .bash_aliases, or .zshrc file